Investors' Lounge

 • Operational Costs: Lower expenses make Athens an attractive alternative for multinational firms.

-Many companies are now splitting operations, keeping headquarters in Limassol for tax purposes while relocating staff-heavy roles to Athens.
-This trend could further erode demand for Limassolโ€™s mid-tier housing, exacerbating its reliance on luxury buyers.
+Many companies are now splitting their operations, keeping headquarters in Limassol for the tax advantages while moving staff-heavy functions to Athens.
+That trend could quietly erode demand for Limassol’s mid-tier housing and deepen its dependence on luxury buyers to keep the market afloat.
+Understanding property taxes across European countries gives you useful context for why Cyprus still wins on the fiscal side of the equation.

 Speculative vs Owner-Occupied Properties in Limassol